 There is only limited protection available under the Australian Human Rights Commission Act 1986 (Cth) (“AHRC Act”) for people who have been treated unfairly on the basis of having a criminal record.
 However, if you think you have been treated unfairly, you may be able to obtain redress and you should seek legal advice.

-The AHRC Act prohibits discrimination on the basis of a criminal record and has the authority to investigate discrimination and, where appropriate, to try to resolve a discrimination complaint by conciliation.
-The Australian Human Rights Commission (AHRC) can only provide recommendations and does not have the authority to implement or enforce the recommendations.
+The AHRC Act prohibits discrimination on the basis of a criminal record.
+The Australian Human Rights Commission (AHRC) can investigate discrimination and, where appropriate, try to resolve a discrimination complaint by conciliation.
+The AHRC can only provide recommendations and does not have the authority to implement or enforce the recommendations, although their recommendations are reported to parliament and published.
 There is no discrimination where a person’s criminal record means that they are unable to perform the inherent requirements of a particular job.
-The AHRC has published Discrimination in Employment on the Basis of Criminal Record and other useful information, which can be found at www.humanrights.gov.au/discriminationemployment-basis-criminal-record.
+The AHRC has published Discrimination in Employment on the Basis of Criminal Record and other useful information, which can be found at www.humanrights.gov.au/our-work/rights-and-freedoms/projects/discrimination-employment-basis-criminal-record.
 The guidelines outline a process to help determine whether a criminal record may interfere with the inherent requirements of a job.

 The AHRC has dealt with discrimination on the basis of criminal record in several cases, including:

 • AV v DIAL-AN-ANGEL Pty Ltd AusHRC 97;